How to Configure Advanced Load Balancer Settings in Kubernetes Clusters

 This setting lets you specify the protocol for DigitalOcean Load Balancers.
 Options are tcp, http, https, and http2.
 Defaults to tcp.

-If https or http2 is specified, then you must also specify either service.beta.kubernetes.io/do-loadbalancer-certificate-id or service.beta.kubernetes.io/do-loadbalancer-tls-passthrough.
+If https, http2, or http3 are specified, then you must also specify either service.beta.kubernetes.io/do-loadbalancer-certificate-id, service.beta.kubernetes.io/do-loadbalancer-certificate-name, or service.beta.kubernetes.io/do-loadbalancer-tls-passthrough.
 You must also set up a health check with a port that uses either TCP, HTTP, or HTTPS to work properly.

 The following example shows how to specify https as the load balancer protocol: